esrf-bliss/Lima-camera-simulator/doc/tango.rst

    # module myproject.MySimulator.py

-   from Lima import Core
+   from lima import core
-   from Lima import Simulator
+   from lima import simulator
-   import Lima.Server.camera.Simulator as TangoSimuMod
+   import lima.server.camera.Simulator as TangoSimuMod

-   class MyCamera(Simulator.Camera):
+   class MyCamera(simulator.Camera):
        """Derive the camera in order to custom the way to render the frame""" def fillData(self, data):
            # Increment the first pixel every frames